zarthwork/htmltables/README.md

 This extension is designed to easily create HTML tables with the necessary syntax and the most important attributes, using "Inline Relational Record Elements".
 You can use it as a base for your Web Accessible tables.

 ## Latest features

+### Version 0.9.9
+- Modified readme
+- Fixed some compatibility issues with version 11
+- Added translation feature
+- Some backend fixes

 ### Version 0.9.8
 - Show record uids in the rows of the BE form